The Plays of William Shakspeare: With the Corrections and Illustrations of Various Commentators, to which are Added Notes, Volumul 14 |

 Pagina 11

-Plantagenet , of thee , and these thy fons , Thy kinfmen , and thy friends , I'll have more lives , Than drops of blood were in my father's veins . ' CLIF .
-Urge it no more ; left that , instead of words ...
+... thee , and these thy fons , Thy kinsmen , and thy friends , I'll have more lives , Than drops of blood were in my father's veins .
+CLIF .
+Urge it no more ; lest that , instead of words , I send thee , Warwick , such a messenger , As ...

-Plantagenet , of thee , and these thy fons , Thy kinfmen , and thy friends , I'll have more lives , Than drops of blood were in my father's veins . ' CLIF .
-Urge it no more ; left that , instead of words ...
+... thee , and these thy fons , Thy kinsmen , and thy friends , I'll have more lives , Than drops of blood were in my father's veins .
+CLIF .
+Urge it no more ; lest that , instead of words , I send thee , Warwick , such a messenger , As ...

 Pagina 19

-Nay , go not from me , I will follow thee .
+... thee .
 K. HEN .
-Be patient , gentle queen , and I will stay . ' Q. MAR .
-Who can be patient in fuch extremes ? * Ah , wretched man ! ' would I had died a maid , * And never seen thee , never borne ...
+Be patient , gentle queen , and I will stay .
+Q. MAR .
+Who can be patient in such extremes ? * Ah , wretched man ! ' would I had died a maid , * And never seen thee , never borne thee son , * Seeing thou hast prov'd so ...

-Nay , go not from me , I will follow thee .
+... thee .
 K. HEN .
-Be patient , gentle queen , and I will stay . ' Q. MAR .
-Who can be patient in fuch extremes ? * Ah , wretched man ! ' would I had died a maid , * And never seen thee , never borne ...
+Be patient , gentle queen , and I will stay .
+Q. MAR .
+Who can be patient in such extremes ? * Ah , wretched man ! ' would I had died a maid , * And never seen thee , never borne thee son , * Seeing thou hast prov'd so ...

 Pagina 21